bugthesystem/Flux/README.md

 ---

 **Disclaimer**: This is experimental software under active development.
 While we strive for accuracy in performance claims and technical specifications, results may vary across different hardware and software configurations.
 Always benchmark in your specific environment before using.

+## For advanced users: Optimized APIs and Cache Prefetching

+Flux provides special `*_ultra` APIs (e.g., `try_claim_slots_ultra`, `publish_batch_ultra`) for expert users and high-performance scenarios:

+- These APIs minimize synchronization and provide direct memory access for maximum throughput.
+- They use platform-specific cache prefetch instructions (via `asm!`) to aggressively load data into CPU caches, reducing memory latency.
+- Intended for benchmarks or specialized production code where you control all producer/consumer logic.
+- Most users should use the standard APIs for safety and ergonomics, but `*_ultra` is available for squeezing out every last bit of performance.
+- See the source in `src/disruptor/ring_buffer.rs` for details.